Teaching Spanish to Native Spanish Speakers Web site

 German

-Dr. Renate Ludanyi is creating a network of community-based heritage language schools in Connecticut and creating a network among German schools in the United States.
-Dr. Lydanyi is the president of the umbrella organization, the German Language School Conference.
-In this connection she works with the German school authorities and government agencies in the Federal Republic of Germany responsible for German schools abroad.
+Dr. Renate Ludanyi is creating a network of community-based heritage language schools in Connecticut and has created a network among German schools in the United States.
+Dr. Ludanyi is the president of the umbrella organization, the German Language School Conference (GLSC).
+In this connection she also works with the German school authorities and government agencies in the Federal Republic of Germany responsible for German schools abroad.

-Being strongly convinced that "the cultural heritage of the German-speaking countries of Europe and their language [should] not be lost among the German-speaking descendants in the United States," Dr. Ludanyi has made community-based German schools a welcoming place for those interested in studying German and learning about its cultures.
-Her efforts to sustain awareness about the need to strengthen German heritage culture and language in the U.S. were recognized when she received the Cross of the Order of Merit of the Federal Republic of Germany.
-Dr. Ludanyi can be contacted at tludanyi@snet.net.
+Being strongly convinced that "the cultural heritage of the German-speaking countries of Europe and their language [should] not be lost among the German-speaking descendants in the United States, and that knowing German opens doors to global commerce and science," Dr. Ludanyi has made community-based German schools a welcoming place for those interested in studying German and learning about its cultures

 Dr. Ludanyi is the president, co-founder, and principal of the German School in Connecticut (GSC).
 The idea of founding the GSC was a reaction to the decline of the teaching of German language in Connecticut schools in the late 1970s.
-Since its founding in 1978, Dr. Ludanyi, in collaboration with parents and many volunteers, has made the GSC a success and has sought to strengthen the historical and cultural ties among members of the German-speaking community in Connecticut.
+Since its founding in 1978, Dr. Ludanyi, in collaboration with parents and many volunteers, has made the GSC a success and was able to strengthen cultural ties among members of the German-speaking community in Connecticut.

 Dr. Kim Potowski